2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Einstein and Bohr

 But such a view was inevitably leading further down the rabbit hole.
-It was obviously altering our basics views about \emph{reality}, to cite \cite{BohrReality}: ``In the traditional view, it is assumed that there exists a reality in space-time and that this reality is a given thing, all of whose aspects can be viewed or articulated at any given moment.
+It was obviously altering our \cor{basic} views about \emph{reality}, to cite \cite{BohrReality}: ``In the traditional view, it is assumed that there exists a reality in space-time and that this reality is a given thing, all of whose aspects can be viewed or articulated at any given moment.
 Bohr was the first to point out that quantum mechanics called this traditional outlook into question.''
 Moreover, if the position, or momentum (and this also holds for basically any other property) is not always well-defined, when is it that it becomes well-defined?
 Answering this question eventually led to what is now called the ``measurement problem'' of quantum mechanics.
-Namely, it seemed that the properties would become well defined and thus fully (i.e.\ in the traditional/classical sense) real only upon their measurement, i.e.\ observation.
+Namely, it seemed that the properties would become well-defined and thus fully (i.e.\ in the traditional/classical sense) real only upon their measurement, i.e.\ observation. \cor{According to quantum formalism, it was only upon the measurement that the probabilities of various possible results would \emph{collapse} into one truly realized outcome --- a mere potentiality turning into actuality.
+This idea was often summarized as ``measurement causes collapse of the wavefunction''.}